maromcik/edumdns/edumdns/edumdns_server/README.md

 # edumdns_server

-Server component of the EduMDNS system that facilitates probe connections and handles all commands from remote probes.
+Server component of the edumDNS system that facilitates probe connections and handles all commands from remote probes.

 ## Overview